apache/rya/extras/vagrantExample/src/main/vagrant/readme.md

 1. **Test the Accumulo shell**: After ssh'ing into the VM, run the command: `/home/vagrant/accumulo-1.6.4/bin/accumulo shell -u root -p root`

+### Common Errors on the VM

+Most of the time, the Vagrant script works perfectly and passes all of the verification.
+However, below are a list of the common issues that we've seen and how to mitigate those issues

+#### Rya libraries are not installed
+The transforms are in this directory: /var/lib/tomcat7/webapps/openrdf-workbench/transformations/

+1. Verify that this file exists: create-RyaAccumuloSail.xsl
+1. Verify that create.xsl has been updated for rya.  (run: "cat create.xsl | grep Rya" and make sure there's some stuff there.)

+run these two commands and see if you have any rya files in the two lib directories:

+ls /var/lib/tomcat7/webapps/openrdf-sesame/WEB-INF/lib/rya*

+ls /var/lib/tomcat7/webapps/openrdf-workbench/WEB-INF/lib/rya*

+Also, are you able to access the Rya web page at: http://rya-example-box:8080/web.rya/sparqlQuery.jsp …

+It seems like some of the Rya files were not downloaded properly.
+Open the vagrant file and look for the line "echo "Downloading Rya"".
+Try working through those commands manually on your VMs.

+#### Other useful commands

+Below is a list of other useful commands on the VMs

+*Restart Tomcat*
+1. Log into the vm (run: `ssh vagrant@rya-example-box` with pass: `vagrant`)
+2. Switch to root (run: `su` with pass: `vagrant`)
+3. Restart tomcat (run: `service tomcat7 restart`)

+*Restart Accumulo*
+1. Log into the vm (run: `ssh vagrant@rya-example-box` with pass: `vagrant`)
+1. Switch to root (run: `su` with pass: `vagrant`)
+1. Stop Accumulo (run: `/home/vagrant/accumulo-1.6.4/bin/stop-all.sh`)
+  * If `stop-all` doesn't complete, hit `ctrl-c` once and you should see `Initiating forced shutdown in 15 seconds`.
+Wait 15 seconds
+1. Start Accumulo (run: `/home/vagrant/accumulo-1.6.4/bin/start-all.sh`)

+*Test and Restart Zookeeper*
+1. Log into the vm (run: `ssh vagrant@rya-example-box` with pass: `vagrant`)
+1. Switch to root (run: `su` with pass: `vagrant`)
+1. Ping Zookeeper (run: `echo ruok | nc 127.0.0.1 2181`).
+  * If Zookeeper is okay, you should see the response `imok`
+  * Otherwise, restart Zookeeper (run `/home/vagrant/zookeeper-3.4.5-cdh4.5.0/bin/zkServer.sh start`)

 ## Interacting with Rya on the VM

 ### Connecting to Rya via OpenRDF Workbench